Rajeshwar01/Excel_Project_Data_Analytics/README.md

 - Provides specific salary information.

 **Data Validation**

+*Excel skills used:*

 - Utilized the data validation filtering for job titles, countries and job type.
 - User input is restriceted to predefined, validated values.
 - Incorrect and inconsistent enteries are prohibited.

+  ## Conclusion ##
+  I created the dashboard to showcase insights into the trends of the data job salaries depending upon job title, location and the skills involved.
+The used after interacting with this dashboard can make an informed decision about his/her career path as user will get the insight about what kind of skills he or she needs and how different jobs influence the income earned.